 One of the most attractive features of dental bonding is that it is so quick and inexpensive.
 Compared with veneers and crowns, bonding takes much less time, and it removes less of your existing enamel.
 Bonded teeth don’t require any special care or upkeep—just brush and floss them as you would your regular teeth, and continue to visit our office regularly so that we can monitor the condition of your bonded teeth.

 However, bonded teeth don’t last forever—they last up to ten years, so they don’t offer a permanent solution.
 Bonding resin also can become stained over time, especially if it is often exposed to staining materials like coffee, tea, and tobacco.

 With proper care, however, you can help preserve the look and functionality of your bonded teeth.
-Dental bonding has been an effective solution for many patients with damaged teeth or aesthetic complaints about their smile.
+Dental bonding has been an effective solution for many patients with damaged teeth or aesthetic complaints about their smiles.
 To discuss whether you might benefit from dental bonding, contact us today.